Steryl/workout_timer/README.md

 # Design

 This is a singlepage app.
 The urls are set in router-dom.\
-The Add page has access to Inputcontext, when 'set' it will add the current input to a list in the Appcontext, to wich the whole app has access to.
+The whole app has access to AppContext. \
+When you 'Set' a new time the current input will be added to the array of timers.\

 # Acknowledgements